ZhuoyunZhong/Personalizing-ADAS-in-CARLA/README.md

    There are options for generating different scenes.

-   To perform personalized ACC when there is no vehicle in front, generate only the ego vehicle by:
+   To perform personalized ACC when there is no vehicle in front, also known as ***lane following***, generate scene 0 where only the ego vehicle exists by:

    `python ego_vehicle.py`

-   To perform personalized ACC for vehicle following, generate the first scene where one vehicle is in front of the ego vehicle by:
+   To perform personalized ACC for ***vehicle following***, generate the first scene where one vehicle is in front of the ego vehicle by:

    `python ego_vehicle.py -s 1`

-   To perform personalized lane-changing, generate the second scene where multiple vehicles are surrounding the ego vehicle:
+   To perform personalized ***lane changing***, generate the second scene where multiple vehicles are surrounding the ego vehicle:

    `python ego_vehicle.py -s 2`

-#### Performing Phase
+#### Learning Phase

 The vehicle is initialized with autopilot mode on.
-To switch to manual control, press `p`.
-To start or end the learning process, press `l` and drive the vehicle.
-After learning, it requires to regenerate the scene by pressing `Backspace`.
+To switch between manual control and autopilot mode, press `p`.

+To start or end the learning process, press `l` in manual control mode.
+Noted that starting and ending learning process would only collect driver's behavior data.
+One has to press `t` to let the model learn from the data and be stored locally.

+After learning, one could regenerate the scene by pressing `Backspace` and turn autopilot mode on to see the performance of the vehicle.

+It is advisable to personalize ***lane following*** in front in scene 0, to clone ***vehicle following*** behavior in scene 1, and to teach the model ***lane changing*** in scene 2.